5. To translate

 For problems returning translation files, see Why has the return to Calenco failed?.

-Icon gives access to a translation report of the selected document and all dependencies, in all target languages.
+The icon provides access to a translation report of the relevant document and its dependencies in all target languages.

 Translation report for a source document